gnewton/filago/README.md

 Hostnames are looked-up and cached.

-Sample output on firefox, hostname lookup turned on:
+Sample output on Firefox, hostname lookup turned on:

 ```
 $ ./filago 2262